marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 AmberTools: Ensure antechamber is available on PATH or set antechamber_exe to the full path

-OpenMM ForceField XML files: ff14SB.xml, gaff.xml, tip3p.xml (installed with OpenMM)
+ForceField XML files: amber14-all.xml, tip3p.xml

 GPU (CUDA) drivers if using GPU acceleration